JChung-Research/volttron-pnnl-aems/aems-app/README_Web-UI.md

 ## Key contributions
-1. **Sensor Data Integrationb**: Enables AEMS to collect real-time sensor data from VOLTTRON, store it in a short-term DB, and relay it to the client application.
+1. **Sensor Data Integration**: Enables AEMS to collect real-time sensor data from VOLTTRON, store it in a short-term DB, and relay it to the client application.

 2. **Building Unit Overview**: Displays available building units in both grid and list views on the `Overview` page for intuitive system navigation and interaction.